-It is tough to nail down a specific definition of vertigo, but as succinctly as possible, it is a false sensation of movement.
+It is tough to nail down its specific definition, but as succinctly as possible, it is a false sensation of movement.
 How might this false sensation of movement manifest itself?
 Many describe the room as spinning.
 Or a person may feel like he or she is spinning even while standing still, sitting, or lying down.
 The room may also seem to tilt or sway as though one is rocking, floating, or falling.
 As a result of this disorienting sensation, many (especially older ones) attribute falls to sudden bouts of vertigo.

 As noted above, this may sometimes be due to a problem in the central nervous system rather than in the ear itself.
 How can a person tell the difference?
 Here are 4 things to consider.

-Some patients have vertigo that only lasts for mere seconds at a time.
+Some patients have episodes that only last for mere seconds at a time.
 Other patients constantly suffer feelings of motion.
 For example, there was a recent article in the news about a person who claims an amusement park ride has left her with permanent vertigo.
-For most people vertigo episodes last for 20-30 minutes and a few hours at the most.
+For most people, episodes last for 20-30 minutes and a few hours at the most.

-Charting how long your vertigo episodes last and how often they occur may assist a medical professional in determining if vertigo is central or peripheral in nature.
+Charting how long your attacks last and how often they occur may assist a medical professional in determining if vertigo is central or peripheral in nature.